 Since the purchase of real estate is a serious step, you need to learn about possible pitfalls and understand whether the advantages, which are often written on tourist sites, will be those pluses for you personally.

-Pros and cons of living in Cyprus
+Pros and Cons of Living in Cyprus

 Depending on your preferences, the pros of living in Cyprus can become cons, and vice versa: